If you have a question that is not answered below, contact Jeff Melia at email@example.com or 301-916-0200 x102.

 A: Educational events must be logged and reviewed along with all other log items and will be reviewed by the Resident Credentialing Committee.
 Residents must participate in educational events on average a minimum once of every two weeks throughout the residency.
-See the ACVS Residency Training Standards and Requirements document corresponding to your residency start date for details and requirements.
+See the ACVS Residency Training Standards and Requirements corresponding to your residency start date for details and requirements.

-A: No. Presenting at or attending a seminar does not count as a loggable educational event.
+A: No. Presenting at or attending a seminar does not count toward educational event requirements.

 Q: Where can I find a list of the objectives for Specialty Service rotations?

-Q: Does my specialty rotation supervisor need to check any/all of the "Objectives" checkboxes for my specialty training to count?
+Q: Do I need to complete any/all of the objectives for my specialty training to count?

 A: "Required objectives" must be completed in order for the training to be acceptable.
 It is anticipated that many of the "recommended objectives" might be completed by the end of the residency, although they are not required for training to be acceptable.
-These objectives, as listed in the ACVS Residency Training Standards and Requirements document corresponding to your residency start date, should be shared with the allied specialty Diplomates who supervise the resident during the required specialty rotations.
+These objectives, as listed in the ACVS Residency Training Standards and Requirements corresponding to your residency start date, should be shared with the allied specialty Diplomates who supervise the resident during the required specialty rotations.

 Q: Am I required to log Specialty Service cases?

-A: Residents who started in a program on or after July 1, 2015 are required to fulfill Specialty Service case requirements in Anesthesiology and Patholog in addition to the core curriculum case requirements.
-These requirements are stated in the objectives for the respective Specialty Service rotation details in the ACVS Residency Training Standards and Requirements document.
+A: Residents are required to fulfill Specialty Service case requirements in anesthesiology and pathology in addition to the core curriculum case requirements.
+These requirements are stated in the objectives for the respective Specialty Service rotations in the ACVS Residency Training Standards and Requirements.

 Q: Can neurosurgery cases count when logged during a neurology special rotation week?

-A: No. In order to qualify for the ACVIM-supervised Specialty Service rotation requirement, surgical cases should not be cut.
+A: No. To qualify for the ACVIM-supervised Specialty Service rotation requirement, surgical cases should not be cut.
 Time spent on these special rotation weeks is meant to gain internal medicine experience outside the surgery suite.
 If neurosurgery cases are being cut during the rotation, it would be a neurosurgery rotation which would qualify as a surgical week.

-Q: There are older items in my logs that are "Awaiting RA" which are dated from the time of a previous Resident Advisor.
-Why won't the system let my current RA review them?
+Q: There are older items in my logs that are "Awaiting RA Review" which are dated from the time of a previous resident advisor.
+Who should review these?

 Q: My Specialty Service case/rotation supervisor has not received the email to approve my entry.
 Can you resend the email?

-Q: My Program Director has changed.
+Q: My resident advisor has changed.
 What paperwork do I need to submit?

-Q: My Resident Advisor has changed.
+Q: My program director has changed.
 What paperwork do I need to submit?

-A: Before the new Program Director can be set up in the online system, all log items must be completed for all residents in the program location.
-Residents need to submit all of their weeks, cases and seminars for RA approval.
-Resident Advisors need to approve all of the log items from the timeframe of the outgoing Program Director.
-A final Semi-Annual Review needs to be submitted by the Resident Advisor with and end date exactly matching the final day of the outgoing PD.
-Once all RA's in the program have submitted Semi-Annual Reviews for each of their residents, the PD has approved all reviews and the residents have acknowledged viewing them, the PD role can be assigned to the incoming Program Director in the online system.
+A: Before the new program director can be set up in the online system, all log items must be completed for all residents in the program location.
+Residents need to submit all of their weeks, cases, and seminars for RA approval.
+Resident advisors need to approve all of the log items from the timeframe of the outgoing program director.
+A final Semi-Annual Review needs to be submitted by the resident advisor with an end date exactly matching the final day of the outgoing PD.
+Once all RAs in the program have submitted Semi-Annual Reviews for each of their residents, the PD has approved all reviews and the residents have acknowledged viewing them, the PD role can be assigned to the incoming program director in CERT.

 Q: I am moving to another location to continue my residency.
 What paperwork do I need to submit?

-A: Your new Program Director must submit a Program Director's Statement indicating the date the change became effective for each resident in your program. this form must be filed with the ACVS office within 30 days of the effective date of the change.
-Your new Resident Advisor needs to submit a Registration of Resident Advisor indicating the date the change became effective.
+A: Your new program director must submit a Program Director's Statement indicating the date your training starts at the new program.
+This form must be filed with the ACVS office within 30 days of the effective date of the change.
+Your new resident advisor needs to submit a Registration of Resident Advisor indicating the date the change became effective.
 This form needs to be sent to the ACVS office within the first calendar quarter of the effective date of change.
-All residents whose programs started on or after July 1, 2010 must pay a Residency Program Transfer Fee.
-All log items and reviews must be complete at the previous residency location before the resident can be set up at the new location.
+All log items and reviews must be complete at the previous residency location before the resident can be set up at the new location in CERT.

-The resident will need to enter all necessary cases, weeks, etc. and the Resident Advisor will need to review the logs up through the last day of the program.
-The Resident Advisor must submit a Semi Annual Review up to the last day the resident was in the program and the Program Director must approve it, and the resident must acknowledge it before the resident can be set up at the new location in the online log system.
+The resident will need to enter all necessary cases, weeks, etc. and the resident advisor will need to review the logs up through the last day of the program.
+The resident advisor must submit a Semi-Annual Review up to the last day the resident was in the program, the program director must approve it, and the resident must acknowledge it before the resident can be set up at the new location in CERT.

 Q: How do I submit my manuscript for early review?

-A: Starting in 2016, all residents wishing to submit a publication for early review by the Resident Credentialing Committee should upload their manuscript into the new online application system (www.acvs.org/apply) prior to the February 1 or August 1 deadline.
+A: All residents wishing to submit a publication for early review by the Resident Credentialing Committee should upload their manuscript in CERT (cert.acvs.org) prior to the February 1 or August 1 deadline.
 NOTE: The process for submitting a manuscript in CERT for the fall 2023 reviews is currently under construction and will be available in advance of the August 1, 2023 submission deadline.